Vorderrhein: Headwaters

 Thus, the longer arms are not the source at Oberalppass, but further southeast.
 The longest headwater of the Vorderrhein (and thus the Rhine as a whole; see sources of the Rhine), is the Reno di Medel, which rises on the border of the municipality Quinto in Ticino.
 In the uppermost part of its course, it runs in the Val Cadlimo, south of the geomorphological main Alpine ridge, west of the Lukmanier Pass.

 The high point of the Vorderrheins drainage basin is the Piz Russein of the Tödi massif of the Glarus Alps at 3613 m above sea level.
 It starts with the creek Aua da Russein (lit.
 'Waters of the Russein').

 Witenwasserenstock mountain is the triple divide of the drainage basins between the rivers Rhine, Rhône and Po.

 Tourism

-Thanks to its attractive scenery and some interesting passages, the Vorderrhein is a popular river for paddling and rafting, especially the section between Ilanz and Versam.
+Due to its attractive scenery and some interesting passages, the Vorderrhein is a popular river for paddling and rafting, especially the section between Ilanz and Versam.